 Reasons for leaving vary, it may be related to an incident where ulterior motives or hypocrisy was exposed.
 It may be a general sense of something wrong.
 It may be a specific teaching that you found out was false.
 Confusion arises when we begin to ask ourselves certain questions.
 What about the “good” that you experienced?
 Was God involved during those times you “felt his touch” during meetings?
 What about the good teachings you received?
 What if you’re wrong?
 What makes you think you’re right and hundreds or even thousands of “nice” people are wrong?
 Maybe you’re the problem?
 Everyone else in the church seems to be carrying on as usual.
 They seem happy, they’re prospering, they’re vibrant, they’re experiencing the supernatural, and you’re alone, sad, and feel a million miles from God.

 Many will struggle during this time to open a bible, pray, and speak with other believers.
 Some will reject anything to do with Christianity.

 Now that the trust has been broken, you’re never going to put yourself in that position again.
 You’re done with “church.”
 You’re not going to “submit” to anyone ever again or share your burdens with someone.
 You’re done with God.

-It’s natural that you’re going to feel like a pariah.
-Rejected by the group, friends you trusted, and without the knowledge of your identity in Christ this is another painful issue to deal with.
+Naturally, you’re going to feel like a pariah.
+Rejected by the group, friends you trusted, and without the knowledge of your identity in Christ, this is another painful issue to deal with.
 The dangerous assumption of course, is that God has in some way rejected you as well.

 • Self pity